learn-co-curriculum/css-essentials-css-fundamentals/README.md

 #### ID and Class Selectors

 ID selectors target all elements with a specific ID attribute value.
-The way we specify an ID selector in a CSS rule is is to follow the element name with a hash tag and then the ID attribute value we want to match.
+The way we specify an ID selector in a CSS rule is to follow the element name with a hash tag and then the ID attribute value we want to match.

 ```